 - knowledge of how to extract and assess the quality of bee products such as honey, pollen, royal jelly and propolis

 - carpentry skills for building and repairing hive boxes.

-- work long and irregular hours in the peak summer and autumn seasons, with some evening or night work possible
+- work long and irregular hours in the peak summer and autumn seasons

 - work in honey houses and workshops, and outside on farms and orchards